John Gilbert (actor): The Merry Widow (1925)

 Gilbert was assigned to star in Erich von Stroheim's The Merry Widow by Irving Thalberg, over the objections of the Austrian-American director.
 Von Stroheim expressed his displeasure bluntly to his leading man: "Gilbert, I am forced to use you in my picture.
 I do not want you, but the decision was not in my hands.
 I assure you I will do everything in my power to make you comfortable."
 Gilbert, mortified, soon stalked off the set in a rage, tearing off his costume.
 Von Stroheim followed him to his dressing room and apologized.
 The two agreed to share a drink.
 Then Gilbert apologized and they had another drink.
 The tempest subsided and was resolved amicably.
 According to Gilbert, the contretemps served to "cement a relationship which for my part will never end."

 The public adulation that Gilbert experienced with his growing celebrity astounded him: "Everywhere I hear whispers and gasps in acknowledgment of my presence...[t]he whole thing became too fantastic for me to comprehend.
 Acting, the very thing I had been fighting and ridiculing for seven years, had brought me success, riches and renown.
 I was a great motion picture artist.
 Well, I'll be damned!"

 The Big Parade (1925)

 Gilbert was next cast by Thalberg to star in King Vidor's war-romance The Big Parade (1925), which became the second-highest grossing silent film and the most profitable film of the silent era.
 Gilbert's "inspired performance" as an American doughboy in France during World War I was the high point of his acting career.
 He fully immersed himself in the role of Jim Apperson, a Southern gentleman who, with two working class comrades, experiences the horrors of trench warfare.
 Gilbert declared: "No love has ever enthralled me as did the making of this picture...All that has followed is balderdash."
+Gilbert "gave a performance that ranks as one of the finest of the entire silent period"; according to Vidor, he "never had dirty fingernails before, and he’d never done a part without makeup before.
+Then he found that he liked it."

 The following year, Vidor reunited Gilbert with two of his co-stars from that picture, Renée Adorée and Karl Dane, for the film La Bohème (1926) which also starred Lillian Gish.
 He then did another with Vidor, Bardelys the Magnificent (1926).